 Platform & Powertrains

-The RR Sport will be underpinned by the new MLA (Modular Longitudinal Architecture) platform.
-The MLA supports full electrification, and with a Range Rover EV already confirmed for launch in 2024, a Range Rover Sport EV should follow by mid-decade.
+The 2023 Range Rover Sport is underpinned by the new MLA-flex (Modular Longitudinal Architecture-flexible) platform.
+The MLA supports full electrification, and in addition to a Range Rover EV, a Range Rover Sport EV will arrive in 2024.

-The Range Rover Sport EV should borrow the BMW i5 and BMW i7’s EV technology, says a report from Auto Express.
+The Range Rover Sport Electric should borrow the BMW i7’s EV tech, says a report from Auto Express.
 JLR and BMW Group collaborated to develop new-generation Electric Drive Units (EDUs) in June 2019.
-An EDU consists of the EV’s motor, transmission, and power electronics together in a single housing.
+An EDU consists of the EV’s motor, transmission, and power electronics in a single housing.

-BMW Group led the development of the shared EV technology, and it commercialized this technology first.
-We’re talking about the fifth-gen eDrive or “Gen 5 eDrive” that debuted in the BMW iX3 in 2020.
+BMW Group led the development of the shared EV technology and commercialized it first.
+The fifth-gen eDrive or “Gen 5 eDrive” debuted in the BMW iX3 in 2020.
 The BMW iX and BMW i4 adopted the same in 2021.
-While sixth-gen eDrive is under development, it’s likely going to debut in the German automaker’s next-gen EVs, the Neue Klasse models coming from 2025.
-JLR wants to launch its Range Rover EV in 2024, and we assume the Range Rover Sport EV would follow quickly after.
-So, it’s likely to use the current, fifth-gen technology only. eDrive includes the EV’s batteries, too, but we’re yet to know whether JLR plans to borrow them, too.
+The sixth-generation eDrive will likely debut in the next-gen EVs of 2025, riding on the BMW Neue Klasse platform.
+JLR wants the Range Rover Electric and Range Rover Sport Electric in 2024.
+Expect the pair to settle for the current, fifth-gen technology with improvements.

 Price & Release Date